 • Do you use contraception?
 How often do you use condoms?

 • Do you have any symptoms?
-(Many STIs are silent – they don’t cause symptoms – but some women can experience painful sex, painful urination, a difference in vaginal discharge, or bleeding.)
+(Many STIs don't cause symptoms – but some women can experience painful sex, pain when weeing, a change in vaginal discharge, or bleeding.)

 • When was your last period?
 Was it a normal period?